johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - What are my values?
    - Dont Lie
    - Look for lasting change (systems not goals)
-   - Golden rule (vail of ignorance)
+   - Golden rule (veil of ignorance)
    - Strict with self/lenient with other
-   - Increace freedom/liberty when possible
+   - Increase freedom/liberty when possible
-   - Equality of oppurtunity
+   - Equality of opportunity
    - ...

+- "Coming back to a habit is the most powerful habit of all"
+  > Having the right habits are critical: Having habit to form/continue habits.
+Habit of self-improvement. (these are like wishes for more wishes)

+- Ideas for daily habits:
+   - Single-tasking session: work on something for XX minutes with no distractions.
+   - Daily gratitude: What have you done well ?
+What love about yourself/others ?

 # Perfection Not required, effective self-improvement critical